rpcapd-linux/rpcapd-linux/README.md

 # rpcapd utility for Linux
-rpcapd is a daemon that provides remote traffic capture for popular Wireshark protocol analyzer.
-It is shipped with WinPCAP network interface capture library for Windows but is absent from libpcap in Linux.
+rpcapd is a daemon that provides remote traffic capture for Windows version of [Wireshark](http://www.wireshark.org) protocol analyzer.
+It is shipped with [WinPCAP](http://www.winpcap.org/)  network capture library for Windows but is absent from libpcap in Linux.

-This fork is modified to compile and work in Linux.
+This is a fork of rpcapd modified to compile and work in Linux.

 It is still quite messy and may not compile or work.
 Also contains a memory leak when client (Wireshark) is requesting available interfaces.

-## Installing
+## Building
+This fork ships with a patched libpcap version found in WinPCAP library.

 Installation under Ubuntu Linux:

     sudo apt-get build-dep libpcap